mircealungu/mircea/thoughtstream.md

+**Aug 7**

+It's funny how the airPods can be actually used to either isolate the environment sounds, or to amplify them!

 **Aug 2**

 China learned from the west to use markets.
 The west will have to learn from China to give more power to the governments.